-The In-Market Representative will arrange at least three one-on-one appointments between participating U.S. exporters and targeted importers in his/her market.
+The In-Market Representative will arrange at least three one-on-one appointments between participating U.S. exporters and targeted importers in said country.
 The Representative will make arrangements for the time, place, interpreter (if necessary) and other details of the meetings.
+The In-Market Representative will make personal introductions and accompany the U.S. exporter in the above-mentioned meetings with importers.
+The Representative will assist with communication or interpretation, if necessary, and moderate the sessions.
+The Representative will provide the participating U.S. exporter with a candid evaluation of the meetings and make recommendations for future action steps.